 “It is a very humbling experience to receive this grant from such an amazing group of ladies.
 Horses with Heart is extremely honored to be selected for one of this year’s grants for this outstanding organization.
 Because of each of you, we will be able to continue to transform the lives of our special needs community.”- Kay Barkwill, President, Executive Director, and Co-Founder of Horses with Hearts

-Community Nonprofit Winner- Shenandoah Women’s Center
+Community Nonprofit Winner- Eastern Panhandle Empowerment Center (formerly the Shenandoah Women’s Center)

-The Shenandoah Women’s Center provides comprehensive basic need and case management services to victims of interpersonal violence, sexual assault, stalking, human trafficking and child abuse.
+The Eastern Panhandle Empowerment Center (formerly Shenandoah Women’s Center) provides comprehensive basic need and case management services to victims of interpersonal violence, sexual assault, stalking, human trafficking and child abuse.
 The “Empowerment Fund” provided by the WISH grant will be utilized to meet a variety of complex client needs that are necessary to establish their safety and independence.
 Complex needs of clients may include, but are not limited to: storage unit fees to help clients keep some household items while in the shelter; cab fare; eyeglasses; household items as they transition from the shelter; toys for children as they come to the shelter having to leave everything behind; haircuts and other personal care necessary to prepare for a job interview; moving trucks.

 “The grass-roots movement that is WISH and the generous funding its members provide, is not only meaningful to SWC clients in assisting them to eliminate the immediate barriers to achieving their short-term goals, but goes toward achieving greater, long-term goals set by clients that they otherwise may not have been able to reach.
-Either way, the result is meaningful change for clients who learn self-efficacy.”– Pippa McCullough, Executive Director of Shenandoah Women’s Center
+Either way, the result is meaningful change for clients who learn self-efficacy.”– Pippa McCullough, former Executive Director of Shenandoah Women’s Center

 Shepherd Learning Project Winner- Gateway Academy